Last updated 12 February 2020

-EU nationals will be able to study, live and work in the UK as they do now, until 31 December 2020.
+Until 31 December 2020, agents can continue to send EU/EEA/Swiss students to study in the UK as usual.
 After this date, there will be some changes to the entry requirements for EU students.

 Erasmus+ funding is guaranteed until the end of the academic year in 2021.

 Future funding will be subject of negotiations during the transition period.

 If you are unclear about this information, please contact the English UK team.